 Average size: 7 inches

-Warmouth Sunfish are native to the Great Lakes and the entire Mississippi River and its tributaries.
+Warmouth Sunfish are types of Sunfish native to the Great Lakes and the entire Mississippi River and its tributaries.
 They’re not widely present outside of these places.

 If Warmouths didn’t have such big mouths, you could easily confuse them with Smallmouth Bass.
 These guys have red eyes, with stripes stretching from the eyes to the opercular flap.
 The flap is small and dark, with a red border.
 Warmouths boast a short, rounded pectoral fin that does not extend beyond the eye.